PiyoPapa/matlab-openalex-normalize/README.md

 Also improves `run_manifest.json`:
    - `errors.missing_primary_location_source_count`
    - `errors.missing_primary_location_source_work_ids` (optional; for reproducibility)

+> Note on sources.csv (v0.2.2)
+>
+> Writing sources.csv may fail in some runs (e.g., filesystem-related issues).
+> In such cases:
+>
+> - normalization continues
+> - other CSV outputs are still written
+> - the failure is recorded in run_manifest.json.errors

 #### v0.2.x (optional additions)
 Planned (may ship as a minor v0.2 release):